 Outdoor activities are abundant in Pensacola, fishing, kayaking, stand up paddleboarding, and boating being incredibly popular.
 Some of the fish you may catch are mackerel, Mali-Mahi, redfish, flounder, amberjack, and snapper.

-Two Fun Festivals
+Attend Two Fun Festivals

-I had the chance to attend two kick-ass festivals in Pensacola and boy, were they fantastic!
+I had the chance to attend two kick-ass festivals in Pensacola and wow, were they fantastic!
 Pensacola’s annual FooFoo Festival is a great time, with 12 days of fun planned all day and night.
 The variety of art offerings at the festival range from gallery exhibits to readings, live concerts to glass-blowing, watching muralists and painters, and dance recitals—there is something for everyone.

 Fred Kahl, a world-famous glass artist from New York, was my favorite part of the FooFoo Fest.
 During the 3D Printsacola, he combined machine generative glass art to demonstrate and make a one-of-a-kind glassware piece with carved molds that would sell for thousands.